mpv-player/mpv/DOCS/interface-changes.rst

       be queried to read the runtime-chosen edition.
 This is a breaking change for any users which expected "edition" to return the runtime-chosen edition at default settings (--edition=auto).
+    - the "window-scale" property now strictly returns the value of the option, instead of the actual size of the window.
+The new "current-window-scale" property needs to be queried to read the value as indicated by the current window size.
+This is a breaking change.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.